wyzant-dev/siteleaftest/_posts/2015-01-02-how-to-write-great-job-applications.markdown

 ### Outline Clear Next Steps

-Remember, many parents and students come to WyzAnt because they want help immediately.
+Remember, many parents and students come to Wyzant because they want help immediately.
 Be their guide!

 Give parents a clear option for what to do next, such as offering to schedule a phone call or a first lesson where you can evaluate a student’s need and provide an assessment.
-You can also let parents know that WyzAnt offers a Good Fit Guarantee to students, so if they’re not happy for any reason, we refund their payment for the first hour with any new tutor.
+You can also let parents know that Wyzant offers a Good Fit Guarantee to students, so if they’re not happy for any reason, we refund their payment for the first hour with any new tutor.

 ### **Examples of Great Job Applications**